SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

   Defaults to true.
 * `merge_callbacks`: Toggles whether to merge `prob.callback` with the `solve` keyword argument `callback`.
 Defaults to `true`.

 ## Progress Monitoring

-These arguments control the usage of the progressbar in the Juno IDE.
+These arguments control the usage of the progressbar.
+In Juno this will use the special Juno progress bar, otherwise it'll use the REPL progress setup.

-* `progress`: Turns on/off the Juno progressbar.
+* `progress`: Turns on/off the progressbar.
 Default is false.
 * `progress_steps`: Numbers of steps between updates of the progress bar.
   Default is 1000.
 * `progress_name`: Controls the name of the progressbar.
 Default is the name